NedimKunovac/graduation_project/README.md

 A Flutter based Android (for now) application made to connect volunteers and companies!
 Have an opportunity that requires free skilled workforce?
 Market it as a Volunteering Opportunity!
 The Volunteering Network has you covered.

-This project was the Graduation Project for three Software Engineering Studets, and was done in collaboration with ***Ant Colony Sarajevo, B&H***.
+This project was the Graduation Project for three Software Engineering Students, and was done in collaboration with ***Ant Colony Sarajevo, B&H***.

 ## Created using:
 <p align="center">